fayaoliu/fayaoliu.github.io/index.md

 ## About

-I am a Research Scientist and Group Leader at the Institute of Advanced Intelligence and Computing (IAIC), A*STAR, Singapore.
+I am a Senior Research Scientist and Group Leader at the Institute of Advanced Intelligence and Computing (IAIC), A*STAR, Singapore.
 My research lies at the intersection of **Artificial Intelligence, Computer Vision, and Generative World Modelling**, with a focus on **3D vision** and **multi-modal generative models**.
 Specifically, we develop computational models that learn structured representations of the real world from images, videos, and multi-modal data, enabling **simulation, forecasting, and asset generation in 3D environments**.